J0JIng/NUS-NCS-Hackathon-2024/README.md

 ### Requirements:
 - Docker installed on your local machine.
-- acquire API keys from LTA Datamall and HERE Technologies ()
+- acquire API keys from LTA Datamall and HERE Technologies (need to edit python_tokens.py)

 ### Installation: